Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 The next step is a mesh screen with 1-micron pores.
 Most sediment filters on the market have only 5-micron pores.
 The SpringWell WS1 is superior to them, as it handles sediment particles five times smaller than those removed by 5-micron pores.

-Another reason why we like SpringWell WS1 is its high GPM level.
+Another reason why we like the SpringWell WS1 is its high GPM level.
 The product doesn’t sacrifice water flow to achieve near-perfect sediment filtration.
 The 12 GPM water flow is more than enough to accommodate the drinking, bathing, and other household needs of families with 1-4 bathrooms.
+After we installed the system in a 4-bathroom house to test it out, we didn’t notice any drops in water pressure.

 Aquasana Rhino – Runner-Up Whole House System for Sediment